jaeschel/mastermind/README.md

+## REACH BACKEDN INTERVIEW UPDATES
+**Requirement**: Allow users to choose what range of contiggous digits they can choose from.
+**Design Logic**:
+   -  User Input Configuration: Prompt the user for the max/min digits and validate it
+   -  Code Generation: Use specified range to generate the secret code
+   -  Guess Validaton: Validate that the user guess matches the new digit range
+   -  Game Integration: Ensure the game loop works **Implementation**: Configuring game settings through user input generating the secret code within the specified range, and ensuring all guesses are validated accordingly.
+The hint system and feedback logic also need to respect these settings
+**Test**:
+   - Correct handling of various digit range configurations.
+   - Validation of guesses within and outside the configured range.
+   - Feedback for all edge cases, including maximum and minimum digit values.

 # Mastermind Game by Jaeschel Acheampong

 This is the REACH Mastermind Game, designed as a command-line game where players try to guess a secret number combination within 10 attempts.
 The game showcases backend engineering principles, including API integration, game logic, and input validation.